lkzwieder/basicDependencyInjector/README.md

    App();
 });
 ```
+We use `req` to require the app.

 This would load the initial script in which we set configs
 and start our app.
-This script MUST be a req call.

 *app.js
 ```